iyer-karthik/Insight-project/README.md

 ![Survival](images/survival_curve_random_loan.png)

-**Investment strategy**
+**Investment strategy**:
 Using the probability of survival allows us to compute expected lifetime which can be used to compute expected returns.
-Here is a code snippet which computes internal rate of return, which can then be used to compute the annual expected return.
+For instance, here is a code snippet which computes internal rate of return, which can then be used to compute the annual expected return.

 ```python
 MAX_LOG_RATE = 1e3